Aidar5/nattoeng/docs/source/exercises/09_exercises.rst

      "FastEthernet0/14": 11,
      "FastEthernet0/16": 17}

-2. access port configuration template in the form of a list of commands (list access_mode_template)
+2. access port configuration template in the form of a list of commands (access_mode_template list)

 Function should return a list of all ports in access mode with configuration based on template access_mode_template.
 There should be no line feed at the end of lines in the list.